 Attendance Attendance is not mandatory, but there will be regular quizzes during the semester.

 Participation Participation is strongly encouraged.

-Homework There will be four homework assignments, which will be tentatively assigned in Weeks 3, 4, 6 and 7 and will be due one week later.
-Quizzes There will be several quizzes during the semester, at the beginning of each lecture.
-Project Each student will select a project, which has to be approved by me regarding - relevance and feasibility.
+Homework There will be four homework assignments, which will be tentatively assigned in relevance and feasibility.
 I will also provide suggestions for potential projects and pointers to relevant material.
 Students actively involved in research can select a project related to their research, but new work has to be done during the semester.
 Large projects can be performed by groups of two students.
-Each student will briefly present a proposal of his or her project, which will have to be approved by Week 8, in Week 9.
-Longer status updates will be given three weeks later and the final presentations will be given in the last week of classes.
+In Week 9, each student will briefly present a proposal of his or her project, which will have to be approved by Week 8.
+Project status updates will be given three weeks later and the final presentations will be given in the last week of classes.
 The written reports will be due on the date of the (non-existent) final exam.
-Exams The midterm is scheduled for Week 8.